-Our stock price could be adversely affected by certain dispositions of our shares pursuant to a registration statement currently in effect on Form S-3 or pursuant to Rule 144 if such registration statement ceases to be effective.
+Our stock price could be adversely affected by certain dispositions of our shares pursuant to a registration statement currently in effect on Form S-3 or pursuant to Rule 144.

 Some of our current stockholders hold a substantial number of shares which they are currently able to sell in the public market.
 Sales of a substantial number of such shares or the perception that these sales may occur, could cause the trading price of our common stock to fall and could impair our ability to raise capital through the sale of additional equity securities.